 Why we picked the D-Link HD Wi-Fi Security Camera:

 Some people don’t like dealing with cloud storage and prefer the tangible assurance of a memory card.
-Those are the people this camera was made for.
 The wireless D-Link DCS-2630L does not offer a cloud-based storage solution, so all recorded footage will go into a microSD card.
 There are no recurring fees, and you can view footage all at once by inserting the SD card into your laptop or computer.
 Footage comes out clear, thanks to 720p HD video resolution that you can view live using your smartphone or computer.

 The camera also boasts built-in sound and motion detectors, so you can program the app to send you notifications whenever a recording is triggered by the sensors.
 With infrared night vision, the camera can show you up to 16 feet in total darkness.
 While this user-friendly camera is certainly an ideal option for some homes, it does have limited scheduling abilities.